chaonan99/chaonan99.github.io/_posts/2016-08-31-how-to-add-equation-on-github-markdown-file.md

 title: "How to Add Equation on Github Markdown File"
 comments: true
 description: "This blog post tells you how to show latex equation on GitHub (not GitHub page, but .md file like README)."
-keywords: "GitHub, markdown, latex, camo"
+keywords: "GitHub, markdown, latex, camo, sublime, plug-in"
 ---

 > This blog post tells you how to show latex equation on GitHub (not GitHub Page, but .md file like README).